 Timothy L. Quigg, MPA, is the Associate Chair for Administration and Finance at the University of North Carolina at Chapel Hill.

 This course is part of an ongoing training curriculum for NCI clinical and postdoctoral fellows.
-This fall, the "Transitional Research in Clinical Oncology (TRACO)" course will be offered.
+This fall, the "Transitional Research in Clinical Oncology (TRACO)" course will be held on Monday afternoons, 4:00 pm to 6:00 pm, from September 9 through December 9, 2013.
 For additional postdoctoral training opportunities, visit https://www.training.nih.gov/ .

 A service of the National Cancer Institute